ereekaur/finance/README.md

 </p>

 with the expected value ~600k.
-It is no coincidence that the graph looks normally distributed (central limit theorem).
+It is no coincidence that the graph looks normally distributed because of the central limit theorem.
 However this approach does not take account that the claim costs is a sample from some distribution itself.
 It is therefore convenient to assume that the sample is from (for example) binomial distribution with the success rate non zero claims / all claims.
 This in turn yields the distribution on the right-hand side above and  gives expected value roughly 223k.
 In insurance company we would